joa/hector/README.md

 `window` is a `JsObj` with the `JsWindowType` trait mixed in. `window.status` evaluates to a `JsMember` with the `JsStringType` mixed in.
 Since members can be bound to variables the `:=` method is defined which will evaluate to a `JsAssignment`.
 The list continues but it basically shows how easy it becomes to write JavaScript with Hector by making use of IDE auto-completion.

-On a side-note: JsAST is not of type HttpResponse.
+On a side-note: `JsAST` is not of type `HttpResponse`.
 Hector performs automatic response conversion for a set of types.
 Those include `JsAST`, `Seq[JsStatement]`, `Node` or `String`.
 However it is clearly stated which types are converted to a response.
 Only in development Hector will tell the developer which actor did not create a response suitable for automatic conversion.

 ## Configuration